Photos: UH Hilo celebrates 2019 Chinese New Year with cultural festival

 The Chinese New Year event was hosted by the Chinese studies certificate program, for which Associate Professor Jiren Feng serves as the program coordinator, in association with Elementary Chinese I (CHNS 101) and Chinese Festivals and Food Culture (CHNS 320) classes he is teaching this semester.
 The CHNS course discusses traditional Chinese festivals and food as important aspects of Chinese culture.
 It also investigates the most important festivals and related customs, what food people cook and eat during the festivals, and why.
 In addition, the course explores popular styles of cooking in different areas and how they have shaped the diversity of Chinese people.
 Students interact with local Chinese restaurants or families for the cultural tradition of Chinese cuisine.

-The event was also hosted by the Chinese Cultural Club for which Feng serves as the faculty advisor.
+The event was also hosted by the Chinese Cultural Club; Feng serves as the faculty advisor.

 Read about Associate Professor Feng’s bio and research.

-Raiatea Arcuri is a professional photographer majoring in business at UH Hilo.
+Photos by Raiatea Arcuri, a professional photographer majoring in business at UH Hilo.